zkiu/appChatClient/Readme.md

 This uses the following Node.js modules:

 -	Express.js to create apps using this web application framework for Node.js
--	Socket.io to establish bi-directional communication channel between a client and a server.
+-	Socket.io to establish bi-directional communication channel between a client and a server
 -   Mongoose to work with NoSQL via MongoBD